unai-ttxu/marathon-lb-sec/testsAT/README.md

     - A marathonLB service is installed using the flavour passed as a parameter.
     - Some checks are run to make sure it has been installed correctly.
 - Needed:
-    - DCOS_IP: IP from the cluster
     - BOOTSTRAP_IP: IP from the bootstrap
-    - DCOS_CLI_HOST: name/IP of the dcos-cli docker container
-    - DCOS_CLI_USER: dcos-cli docker user
-    - DCOS_CLI_PASSWORD: dcos-cli docker password
     - MLB_FLAVOUR: MarathonLB flavour to be installed
     - REMOTE_USER: operational user for cluster machines
     - PEM_FILE_PATH: local path to pem file for cluster machines
     - UNIVERSE_MARATHONLB_VERSION: universe version
-    - DCOS_TENANT: cluster tenant
+    - DCOS_CLI_HOST: name/IP of the dcos-cli docker container
+    - DCOS_CLI_USER: dcos-cli docker user
+    - DCOS_CLI_PASSWORD: dcos-cli docker password
 - Optional:
     - INSTANCE: Marathon LB instance (default: marathonlb)
     - SERVICE_CPU: CPU assigned to Marathon LB service (default: 2)